Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Introduction

 \section{Introduction}

-Most galaxies harbor supermassive black holes (SMBHs) with million to billion solar masses at their center.
-Tidal disruption events (TDEs) provides a good opportunity to identify dormant SMBHs in inactive galaxies.
-A star approaching the SMBH is tidally destroyed, once it enters the tidal disruption radius, where the star is torn apart by the black hole tidal force \citep{H1975}.
-Mainly because the fallback material accretes onto the SMBH, a flaring event occurs with large luminosity and a duration of months to years~\citep{R1988}.

-In the classical TDE theory, the star approaches the SMBH on a parabolic orbit (i.e., $e=1$, where $e$ is the orbital eccentricity.) and is tidally disrupted at $r_{\rm t}=(M_{\rm BH}/m_*)^{1/3}r_*$, where $M_{\rm BH}$, $m_*$, and $r_*$ are the black hole mass, stellar mass and radius, respectively.
-After disruption, a half of the stellar debris is gravitationally bound and falls back to the SMBH at a rate being proportional to $-5/3$ power of time because of the Kepler's third law, and thus the bolometric luminosity is proportional to $t^{-5/3}$ \citep{EK1989,1989IAUS..136..543P}.
+Most galaxies harbor supermassive black holes (SMBHs) with millions to billions of solar masses at their center.
+Tidal disruption events (TDEs) provide a good probe to identify dormant SMBHs in inactive galaxies.
+A star is tidally disrupted by an SMBH when the star approaches the SMBH closely enough that the black hole's tidal force exceeds the stellar self-gravity \citep{H1975}.
+In classical TDE theory, a star on a parabolic orbit and is tidally disrupted by the SMBH at tidal disruption radius, $r_{\rm t}=(M_{\rm BH}/m_*)^{1/3}r_*$, where $M_{\rm BH}$, $m_*$, and $r_*$ are the black hole mass, stellar mass and radius, respectively.
+Subsequently, half of the stellar debris falls back to the SMBH at a rate of $t^{-5/3}$ so that the bolometric luminosity is proportional to $t^{-5/3}$ if the mass fallback rate equals the mass accretion rate \citep{R1988,EK1989,1989IAUS..136..543P}.
 However, recent observations have revealed that some observed TDEs show light curves, which deviate from the $t^{-5/3}$ decay rate \citep{GCR2012,HPB2014,2015ApJ...815L...5G,MKM2015,HKP2016,2019ApJ...878...82V}.
-Dozens of X-ray TDEs have light curves shallower than $t^{-5/3}$ \citep{2017ApJ...838..149A}, while many optical/UV TDEs are well fit by $t^{-5/3}$ (e.g. \citealt{2017ApJ...842...29H}).
+Dozens of X-ray TDEs have light curves shallower than $t^{-5/3}$ \citep{2017ApJ...838..149A}, while many optical/UV TDEs are well fit by $t^{-5/3}$ (e.g. \citet{2017ApJ...842...29H}).